 Why Inventory Management is Important

 While some games are happy to provide unlimited Inventory space, Crimson Desert is not one of them.
-We’ll start with very little space and have to carefully manage everything if we want to avoid leaving stuff behind as we explore.
+You’ll start with very little space and have to carefully manage everything if you want to avoid leaving stuff behind as youexplore.

 Early on, this means storing almost everything in Private Storage, while later on it’s possible to carry up to 240 items at the maximum, which leaves a lot of space for looting and other goodies.